2014 Asia Cup

 The 2014 Asia Cup (also known as Arise Asia Cup) was the twelfth edition of the Asia Cup cricket tournament.
 The tournament was held in Bangladesh from 25 February to 8 March 2014.
 Pakistan were the defending champions, having won the previous tournament.
-The tournament included the four Asian test-playing nations, Bangladesh, India, Pakistan and Sri Lanka; and ICC Asian Associate member Afghanistan.
+The tournament included the four Asian Test-playing nations, Bangladesh, India, Pakistan and Sri Lanka; and ICC Asian Associate member Afghanistan.
 This was the first 50-over tournament in which Afghanistan took part.
 Ten league matches were played along with the final.
 The title sponsors of the tournament were Arise India and it was powered by Cycle Agarbathis.
 Sri Lanka defeated Pakistan in the final to become Asia Cup champions for the fifth time.

 Venues

 India was originally selected as the host but pulled out in April 2013 citing scheduling concerns.
 Bangladesh won a bid to become the new host, even shifting their schedule around to accommodate the event.
 In January 2014, after a wave of political violence in Bangladesh, doubts were cast over Bangladesh's ability to host the event and the 2014 World T20 that followed it.
 Sri Lanka offered themselves up as an alternative host for both events.
-Bangladesh provided government assurance for extra security during the events, and so it was decided later in January to maintain Bangladesh as hosts.
-Afghanistan were also confirmed to be participating at this meeting.
+Bangladesh provided government assurance for extra security during the events, and so it was decided later in January to retain Bangladesh as hosts.
+Afghanistan were also added to the tournament, making it a five-team event.